 The data of candidate students are not kept any longer than necessary.

-We use student data to be able to perform our educational mandate effectively, especially in guiding students in their studies; maintaining a student and examination administration; granting special privileges and facilities; organising international exchanges and students facilities.
+We use student data to be able to perform our educational mandate effectively, especially in guiding students in their studies; maintaining a student and examination administration; granting special privileges and facilities; organising international exchanges and student facilities.